openstack-archive/tripleo-docs/deploy-guide/source/features/ipsec.rst

 The ``IpsecVars`` option is able to change any parameter in the tripleo-ipsec ansible role.

-.. note:: For more information on the algorithms that Libreswan suppports,
+.. note:: For more information on the algorithms that Libreswan supports,
           please check the `Libreswan documentation`_

 .. note:: For more information on the available parameters, check the README